 OVERVIEW: Barbara and Barre Seid Foundation is the philanthropic vehicle of industrialist Barre Seid and his wife Barbara.
 The couple's Chicago grantmaking involves strong support of arts and culture, with other sums going to education and religious causes.

-IP TAKE: The foundation doesn't have much of a web presence or a clear way to get in touch with the couple.
-Seid himself is rather private and Barbara is the more public of the two.
+IP TAKE: The foundation does not have much of a web presence or a clear way to get in touch with the couple.

-Unsurprisingly, Chicago arts and culture, specifically music, has been a big winner of the couple's grantmaking.
+The foundation does not have a website to guide grantseekers.
+However, Chicago arts and culture, specifically music, has been a big winner of the couple's grantmaking.
 A steady stream of money has flowed to Chamber Opera Chicago, including grants totaling around $1 million alone in in a recent year.
-The forces here are strong and Barbara Landis-Seid has been involved in the arts since she was a youth.
 Support has also gone to Dead Writer's Theatre Collective, Civic Orchestra of Chicago, Lyric Opera of Chicago, Classical Symphony Orchestra, Northbrook Symphony Orchestra, Chicago Shakespeare Theater, and more.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)